What is school readiness and how exactly do you know if a child is ready for school or not?

 Most often, they get put aside when it becomes too much effort to follow or life gets in the way.

-Preschool is not rigid and neither should your time at home with your child be.
+Preschool is not rigid and neither should a child’s time at home be.

 Learning Through Play